usdot-jpo-ode/jpo-ode/README.md

 In the context of ITS, an Operational Data Environment is a real-time data acquisition and distribution software system that processes and routes data from Connected-X devices –including connected vehicles (CV), personal mobile devices, and infrastructure components and sensors –to subscribing applications to support the operation, maintenance, and use of the transportation system, as well as related research and development efforts.

 ## Release Notes
+### Sprint 11

+### Sprint 10
+ODE-259	Interface Control Document (ICD) - Updated ODE-268 Fixed Message CRC field in TIM messages causing error

 ### Sprint 9
 - ODE-227 Probe Data Management (PDM) - Outbound
-- ODE-230 Interface Control Document (ICD) Template
+- ODE-230 Interface Control Document (ICD) - Created
 - ODE-202 Evaluate Current 1609.2 Leidos Code

 ### Sprint 8